ethyreal/ethyreal.com/_pages/resume.md

 ## Summary ##

-Experienced in mobile and web application development, with skills developed via professional projects since 1998.
-Background includes iOS app development, HTML/CSS site layouts, database-driven web applications, strategic site planning and production design work.
-Worked with companies of all sizes, from startups to Fortune 500 companies to the US Navy, as well as across industries, from travel to social networks to digital marketing.
+Passionate software engineer with extensive experience in mobile and web application development.
+Strong desire to work with great people to build amazing products backed by clean code.

 ## Work History ##